utdata/rwdir/docs/10-bind-join.md

 (You might also see each new datatable added in their own `bind_rows()` function instead of all in one.
 Either works.)

-We are NOT saving the `count()` result here, we are just printing it to our screen to make sure we get all the years.
+We are NOT saving the `count()` result into a new object; We are just printing it to our screen to make sure we get all the years.

 Now that we know this is working, you'll finish this out on your own.